testgar/CISR-ODE/README.md

  * states
  * other connected intermediates

-1. All states are obtained from:
+1. All states derivatives are obtained from:
  * intermediates which are the input to the block
  * states which are inside the same blocks.